 Slovak Mushroom Dip

-When fresh mushrooms are used, clean and slice them.
-Heat the chicken or vegetable stock in a large saucepan, then add the mushrooms, pepper and bay leaf.
+- When fresh mushrooms are used, clean and slice them.
+Heat the chicken or vegetable stock in a large saucepan, then add the mushrooms, pepper and bay leaves.
 Cook for about 20 minutes, carefully adjusting the heat so that the mushrooms don’t overflow.

 - Meanwhile, dry-saute the flour in a small pot until lightly charred.
 Put to one side.
 When it has cooled down, pour in the sauerkraut juice and stir well until a smooth roux has formed.
 Peel the garlic and crush it into the roux.

 - Pour the sauerkraut mixture (roux) into the simmering stock and stir constantly until it comes to the boil again and thickens.
 Season with the salt if needed.

 - Serve in small bowls with a tablespoon of hot butter or oil poured in the middle.
 Slovak Mushroom Dip is typically eaten with slices of fresh bread.